Unlimited Fibre 2

 The two are designed to ensure a fairer broadband market – the Codes require providers to give customers clear indications of the speed they can expect and a minimum speed that’s guaranteed.
 Automatic compensation ensures those who experience poor service get money back when things go wrong – without having to chase it.

-Both exist, in part, thanks to campaigning by Which? – but both are also voluntary.
+Both exist, in part, thanks to campaigning by Which? – but they are also voluntary.
 We'll only endorse providers if they've committed to both schemes.

 The customer scores and performance ratings that we set are judged on a provider level.